EmpireWar/Orbis/DESIGN_PLAN.md

 ## Testing
 Common module should be mostly unit tested.
 Plugin modules can be tested where applicable.

+## Groups/members
+By default, flags affect a group of everyone.
+A flag may affect a set of specific groups.

 ## Commands
 Commands must be cross-platform.
 We need to specify a custom sender type.